rychan404/big-brain/FCC Python/Basic Info & Syntax.md

-// # integer division (quotient of division rounded down to nearest int) pass # placeholder for future code continue # skip current loop iteration & move on to next one
+// # integer division (quotient of division rounded down to nearest int) pass # placeholder for future code continue # skip current loop iteration & move on to next one name := val # assign variables in middle of expression (assigns & evaluates at once)
 ```

 ### Escape Characters